min69u/Reforestation/README.md

-## My New Years resolution is to stop leaving things so late.
+## How many tickles does it take to tickle an octopus?
+Ten-tickles!